londogard/londogard/_posts/2020-11-07-snake-kotlin-multiplatform.md

 **All the code is available [here](https://github.com/londogard/snake-js-jvm-native).**

 It's highly recommended using IntelliJ, a free (community) edition can be downloaded from [jetbrains.com](https://www.jetbrains.com/idea/download/#section=windows).
+It's also required that your Kotlin version is above 1.4 (some huge Multiplatform changes was added in release 1.4).

 > **Disclaimer:** this post is pretty long and I recommend reading one part at a time (it's 3 parts).